Ethical-Algorithm-Academy/android-demo-jet-pack-navigation/README.md

-# Testing-Jet-Pack-Navigation
+# Android Demo JetPack Navigation

+This project consists in a Demo using JetPack Navigation for several navigations actions.
-Testing Jet Pack Navigation for Android with Support for ActionBar, BottomNavigationView and More.
+Support for ActionBar, BottomNavigationView and More.

+## Types of components to Navigate
+- Activity;
+- Fragments;
+- Dialogs;
+- Bottom Sheet Dialogs;

+## Types of navigation
+- Using Actions;
+- Using IDs and Bundles;
+- Deeplinking;